rsn870/Inversion_with_StyleGANXL/README.md

 Basic codes for inversion in StyleGANXL

 Check out the colab notebook.
 Inversion for Imagenet works best at 512x512 resolution.

+General Observations :

+Works well for OOD Natural Images and even shapes.

+Hard for facial images using Imagenet weights

+Hard for cases where main object occupies proprotionally less space to the fore/back ground

 Adding codes for more experiments

-1 Super Resolution : We follow PULSE/BRGM's method
+1 Super Resolution : We follow PULSE/BRGM's method.
+Harder than naive inversion requires more iterations till convergence